silask7188/ModrinthCLI/README.md

 My first Go project

 A command-line tool to manage Minecraft mods, resource packs, and shaders using the Modrinth API.
+Works regardless of if its a .minecraft or not, so mod installer and updater should work for servers, too!
+I may port this to a minecraft server manager because I have been looking for one that is similar to Prism

 ## Features